FocalChord/Metrinom/README.md

 ## How to use this app?

-Open https://metrinom.herokuapp.com/ in google chrome and login to start viewing your statistics!.
+Open https://metrinom.herokuapp.com/ in google chrome and login to start viewing your statistics!

 ## How do I run this app locally?